If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 Do I Need An Attorney To Sell A House In New Jersey?

-New Jersey, unlike other states, does not require sellers to have an attorney to sell property.
-However, it is more than recommended and important to have it for contract review, negotiation or general real estate advice.
+New Jersey, unlike other states, does not require sellers to have an attorney to sell a property.
+However, it is more than recommended and key to have it for contract review, negotiation or general real estate advice.

-Real estate attorneys will be able to assist you in unconventional circumstances, such as a lease with finance or purchase option, or any litigation issues that may arise.
+Real estate attorneys will be able to assist you in unconventional circumstances, such as a lease with financing or purchase option, or any litigation issues that may arise.

-Curbelo Law has over 10 years of experience in the real estate practice area, so we can provide you with complete advice throughout this process and in any real estate matter.
+Curbelo Law has more than 10 years of experience in the real estate practice area, so we can provide you with complete advice throughout this process.